Mood swings, hormonal acne and bloating got you down? Read on to see if you're struggling with estrogen dominance.

 3. Manage your stress levels

-Actively live in ways to lower your stress like bi-weekly yoga sessions, meditation, writing in your journal, talking to a friend, and getting outside for walk in nature (I do a sunshine walk every day!!).
-When your stress levels are lower, progesterone can be produced and balance its relationship with estrogen.
+Actively live in ways to lower your stress.
+Anytime you can lower cortisol, one of your stress hormones, you allow progesterone to be utilized to naturally balance out estrogen.
+Some great ways to lower your stress include like bi-weekly yoga sessions, meditation, writing in your journal, talking to a friend, and getting outside for walk in nature (I do a sunshine walk every day!).